 Part scientist, part artist… a good brewer strives for nothing less than excellence.
 Learn how to brew beer at the Brewing Academy of Montana.

 FVCC’s Associate of Applied Science (AAS) degree in Brewing Science & Brewery Operations prepares students for careers in the rapidly growing craft brewing industry.
 Through a combination of classroom lecture and hands-on experience, students learn about the chemistry and microbiology of producing beer and the business aspects of operating a brewery.
-Students will have exclusive use of the 3.5 barrel campus brewery for laboratory sections.
+Students have exclusive use of the 3.5 barrel campus brewery for laboratory sections.

 This degree can be obtained in four semesters, including a professional internship.